 Infertility Depression Therapy

-Dancing Bee Counseling provides specialized therapy for depression related to infertility and fertility treatment.
-The weight of trying to conceive month after month, the grief of losses, and the strain of treatment can lead to a darkness that's hard to escape.
-I help you find your way back to yourself, even while the fertility struggle continues.
+When fertility struggles leave you feeling hopeless, empty, or unable to find joy, you deserve care from someone who truly understands.
+At Dancing Bee Counseling, I provide specialized therapy for depression related to infertility and fertility treatment.
+The emotional weight of trying month after month, coping with losses, and managing the strain of treatment can feel overwhelming.
+My role is to help you reconnect with yourself, restore a sense of hope, and find ways to navigate this difficult season - even while the fertility journey continues.

 This Isn't Just Sadness